elasticdog/transcrypt/README.md

     transcrypt [option...]

       -c, --cipher=CIPHER
-             the symmetric cipher to utilize for encryption;
+             the symmetric cipher to utilize for encryption, can include cipher, key derivation, and iteration components separated by ':';
-             defaults to aes-256-cbc
+             defaults to aes-256-cbc:pbkdf2:1024

       -p, --password=PASSWORD
              the password to derive the key from;